 Greg Gerding, Founder

 is a noted underground poet and publisher.
 He graduated from the University of Maryland with a BA in English Language and Literature, and then hit the streets to continue his education as a scholar and scrivener of the real world.
-He has had seven books published: five books of prose poetry, a collection of essays entitled Venue Voyeurisms, and his most recent book I’ll Show You Mine (The Sager Group, 2013), an oral history on the subject of intimacy.
+He has had seven books published: five books of prose poetry, a collection of essays entitled Venue Voyeurisms, and his most recent book, I’ll Show You Mine (The Sager Group, 2013), is an oral history on the subject of intimacy.

 Greg founded the University of Hell Press in 2005 as a self-publishing brand and then expanded it to publishing other authors beginning in 2012, launching a platform for unconventional artistry.
 He has collaborated on projects with musicians and visual artists, and is well known for organizing poetry readings on both coasts.
 Greg was born in Kentucky, has lived and/or worked in nearly every city in America, and currently resides in Portland, Oregon.
 He is also the Editor-in-Chief of The Big Smoke America.

 Eve Connell, Managing Editor

 is a proud, native Angeleno who, nevertheless, happily relocated to the verdant Pacific Northwest over a decade ago.
 She now considers Stumptown home and still marvels at how simple it was to dive into, well, everything—from joining editorial forces and nonprofit arts org boards; to jumping into choirs and bands; to biking while sporting an electric blue wig, leopard print coat, and flowing purple boa, a regular act attracting exactly zero attention.